 Honors & Awards

-- Recipient of the Cystic Fibrosis Foundation's 40 Under 40 Outstanding Lawyers of South Florida Award, August 2014.
+- "40 Under 40 Outstanding Lawyers of South Florida Award," Cystic Fibrosis Foundation, August 2014

 - Jordan v.
 ER Solutions, Inc., 10-62409-CIV, 2012 WL 5245384 (S.D.
 Fla.
 Oct.
 18, 2012), obtained summary judgment in defense of debt collector where court found consumer gave express consent to automated collection calls from debt collector as term and condition of her purchase from underlying creditor, and therefore, calls did not violate the Telephone Consumer Protection Act (TCPA), 47 U.S.C.A. § 227(b)(1)(A).